United Kingdom: London

 *LCIBS have made an application to register with the Office for Students (OfS) and expect a decision shortly.
 No provider will be able to confirm whether student support is available until it has a decision from the OfS.
 Visit www.officeforstudents.org.uk for more information.

-For undergraduate entry in 2018-19; students must be studying a designated course to be eligible for SLC funding.
+For undergraduate entry students must be studying a designated course to be eligible for SLC funding.
 Courses at alternative providers, including LCIBS, are designated each year by the Department for Education.
-We have designation for our validated undergraduate courses for the 2018-19 academic year.

-EU nationals must have resided in the UK and Islands for the five years prior to the start of their course should they wish to apply for tuition loans.
+EU nationals must have proof of residency in the UK and Islands for at least five years prior to the start of their course should they wish to apply for tuition loans.

 Maintenance fee loans (UK Only)

 If you’re planning to study full-time, you may also apply to get a Maintenance Loan to help with your living costs.
 You can apply for this when you apply for a Tuition Fee Loan.
 The amount you get depends on your household income and you’ll get money at the start of each term.
-EU nationals must have resided in the UK and Islands for the five years prior to the start of their course should they wish to apply for maintenance loans.
+EU nationals must have proof of residency in the UK and Islands for at least five years prior to the start of their course should they wish to apply for maintenance loans.

 Paying back what you've borrowed